suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 > NOTE: we initialize this to an empty array since the list of restaurants from
 > the API will be an array of restaurant objects.
 We want our default state to
-> represent "no data" so an empty array is the correct choice.
+> represent "no data" so an empty array is a correct choice.

-Next we will change our static list of a few sample restaurants to use `restaurants.map(restaurant =>` to generate the list dynamically
+Next, we will change our static list of a few sample restaurants to use `restaurants.map(restaurant =>` to generate the list dynamically

 ```javascript